 I ride bikes to get places.
 Sometimes those places are far away.
 Often, I enjoy taking my time.
 And that’s Lael.
 She is almost always in front of me or behind me or beside me.
 We spend half the year working and saving money, and half the year riding bikes.
 In fact, we ride bikes all year.

-This fall, we returned from Ukraine to catch the last few months of summer and fall in the southwest.
-We began riding out of Fruita, CO on Kokopelli’s Trail to Moab, UT, and are currently chasing the Arizona Trail and assorted routes through Arizona, before returning to Alaska for the winter.
+Last fall, we returned from Ukraine to catch the last few months of summer and fall in the southwest.
+We began riding out of Fruita, CO on Kokopelli’s Trail to Moab, UT, and chased the last few week of summer on the Arizona Trail and assorted routes through Arizona, before returning to Alaska for the winter.

-This summer, Lael and I landed in Amsterdam with the goal of exploring footpaths across Europe.
-We have enjoyed riding off-pavement, on small trails, in the Netherlands, Belgium, Luxembourg, France, Czech, Slovakia, Poland, and Ukraine.
+Last summer, Lael and I landed in Amsterdam with the goal of exploring footpaths across Europe.
+We enjoyed riding off-pavement and on small trails in the Netherlands, Belgium, Luxembourg, France, Czech, Slovakia, Poland, and Ukraine.
 Briefly, we also spent some time in Germany and Switzerland.
 All of these places offer incredible cultural bikepacking, blending great riding and rich communities.

 In two consecutive years (2011, 2012) I have ridden to the start of the Great Divide Route in the Canadian Rockies– from Maryland and from Alaska– which means I have ridden well over twice the distance of the route, simply to reach Banff!
-Last summer (2012), I rode from Anchorage on my secondhand Surly Pugsley, connecting with the Divide Route, some of the Colorado Trail, and assorted dirt routes in the west.
-Summer and fall 2011 I rode from Annapolis, MD to northern New York, then westward to Banff, Alberta to hook up with the Divide for the first time, most of which is documented here under the archives.
+In 2012, I rode from Anchorage on my secondhand Surly Pugsley, connecting with the Divide Route at Banff, some of the Colorado Trail, and assorted dirt routes before settling in New Mexico for the winter.
+Summer and fall 2011 I rode from Annapolis, MD to northern New York, then westward to Banff, Alberta to hook up with the Divide for the first time.
+Most of these travels are documented here in the archives.
 Any and all of it was great fun, and is recommended.
 Rather, I’ve never been on a bike trip I didn’t like.

 I condone any and all travel by bike or on foot, by ski or snow shoe or regular shoe or no shoe; by air, in a balloon; by water, swimming or by canoe or kayak, sailboat or board.
 Disregard them (naysayers), you can transport yourself!